STARS4ALL/tessdb-server/README.md

 Linux service to collect measurements pubished by TESS Sky Quality Meter via MQTT.
 TESS stands for [Cristobal Garcia's Telescope Encoder and Sky Sensor](http://www.observatorioremoto.com/TESS.pdf)

-**tessdb** is being used as part of the [STARS4ALL Project](https://guaix.fis.ucm.es/splpr/TESS-V1).
+**tessdb** is being used as part of the [STARS4ALL Project](http://www.stars4all.eu/).

 ## Description

-**tessdb** is a software package that collects measurements from one or several TESS instruments into a SQLite Database.
+**tessdb** is a software package that collects measurements from one or several TESS instruments into database (currently a SQLite Database).

 It is a [Python Twisted Application](https://twistedmatrix.com/trac/) that uses a [custom Twisted library implementing the MQTT protocol](https://github.com/astrorafael/twisted-mqtt)

 Desktop applicatons may query the database to generate reports and graphs using the accumulated, historic data.
+There are some reports scripts already included in the package, specially an IDA-format monthly report script.

-The Windows version works as a Windows service, but the Linux version has further functionality like servcie reload and automatic daily logfile and rotation.
+**Note**: The Windows version has been dropped, as it was never used.

 These data sources are available: